smart-edge-open/specs/architecture.md

 ![OpenNESS Native and LBP Applications](arch-images/openness_lbp.png)

 ###Multi Access Support
 OpenNESS Supports edge cloud deployment on LTE S1, SGi, LTE CUPS and IP.
+These different type of user traffic can be simultaneously deployed on the OpenNESS solution because of the Network abstraction built into the Dataplane NTS and Traffic policy APIs.
+The network abstraction also extends to Edge application as they need not be aware if they are deployed on the LTE/IP/Wireleine network.
+All the Edge application receive pure IP traffic.
+OpenNESS supports IPv4 Traffic.

 ![OpenNESS Native and LBP Applications](arch-images/openness_multiaccess.png)